suthat/signal/README.md

 If some services, smart devices, and IO devices want to provide notification messages to the users by creating a simply and describable statement.

 Commercial Licenses (mostly, for service costs and financial).

+#### Solutions ####

+Design and propose notification description, mapping and query language which allows any provider to delivers messages to multiple type of user’s devices.

+Design and propose notification languages parsers and a real-time notification service that works with the proposed languages and parser.

+Develop an opensource framework for multiple-consumers notification service.

+#### Propose of Notification Languages ####

+> * Notification Description Language (NDL)
+>> It will describes notification data, feedback, realtime conditions, channels, devices, etc. in a single standard format.
+> * Notification Query Language (NQL)
+>>It will uses for retrieving notification data, status and its feedback.
+> * Notification Mapping Language (NML)
+>> It will uses for mapping notification data and feedback from different protocols to NDL.
+For example, mapping notification data created by a heat sensor or a water leak sensor in the home to NDL and notify to user’s devices.

+#### On Github Right Now ####

 > + Signal is written on Java based-application (J2EE)
 > + Folder "Signal" is a main project (Core Application)